utk-cs340-fall24/Skincare-Recommender/sprint1/akhalili.md

 ### What you did not do

-Origionally, I was planning to d othe backend completely in python using Flask, but after talking it over with my team we decided to have a JS backend seperate from our Python Recommender.
+Originally, I was planning to do the backend completely in python using Flask, but after talking it over with my team we decided to have a JS backend separate from our Python Recommender.

 ### What problems you encountered
 The main problem we encountered, and the reason we did not end up going with a python backend is performance.